-The Food and Drug Administration (FDA) does not list COMT, CYP1A2, KIF6, OPRM1, SLCO1B1, or TYMS in Section 1 of the Table of Pharmacogenetic Associations ("Pharmacogenetic Associations for which the Data Support Therapeutic Management Recommendations").
+The Food and Drug Administration (FDA) does not list COMT, CYP1A2, KIF6, OPRM1, or TYMS in Section 1 of the Table of Pharmacogenetic Associations ("Pharmacogenetic Associations for which the Data Support Therapeutic Management Recommendations").

-Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate policy to local policy 1/24 2/27/24
+Reviews, Revisions, and Approvals Revision Date Approval Date Effective Date Converted corporate policy to local policy 1/24 2/27/24 Semi-annual review.
+In Warfarin Sensitivity 06/24 9/4/24 10/4/24